 For my forthcoming DOLLY (Summer 2018) I will produce a replica of Dolly, a dolphin who lived in captivity at Floridaland during the 1960s-70s.
 I will construct my doll version of Dolly while simultaneously receiving call-ins from descendants of Dollys captors and anonymous doll owner Mahtek.
 We will pursue dialogues about animacy and animal intimacy as I create my replica using a silicone mold-based process similar to the one used for my original Amber Doll.
 DOLLY will be be the seventh in my series of durational performances involving practices of training, captivity, and intimate replication.

 I am in the research phase of two projects marking the beginning of new lines of inquiry.
 Fair, Medium, Light Tan, Tanned, Cocoa (F.M.LT.T.C) and SIXTEEN.
 F.M.LT.T.C. begins to address how the racial other is discussed in the doll worldas well as how fetishes function more generally in oppressionand continues the collaboration I began with Davecat in 2013.
-SIXTEEN involves the building of a DIY silicone doll using a plaster mold I created of my face in a high school art course while living in a working class neighborhood in a Midwestern townthe population of which has recently been of political focus having voted Republican in the 2016 election after having voted Democratic in the majority of elections in the last decade.
+SIXTEEN involves the building of a DIY silicone doll using a plaster mold I created of my face in a high school art course while living half-time in a working class neighborhood and half-time in a middle class neighborhood in a Midwestern townthe population of which has recently been of political focus having voted Republican in the 2016 election after having voted Democratic in the majority of elections in the last decade.
 F.M.LT.T.C and SIXTEEN continue my ongoing exploration of silicone dolls material capacities for synthesis and salvationthat is, the personal and political promise and mimesis of the copy.